Eyadhamza/UCSC-Genomic-REST-Api-Wrapper/README.md

 ## Documentation

+Below you will find the api wrapper details:

+### Quick Introduction for busy developers
+There are 6 primary classes in the package:

+Hub, Genome, Track, TrackSchema, Chromosome, Sequence

+Each class has the following primary method:

+get : returns list of objects of the class

+find : Find object by name

+findBy : Find object by a specified attribute

+exists : Check to see if an object exists

+Then you can access the attributes of the object using . notation

- list of available hubs as python objects
+List of available hubs as python objects

 ```
 from ucsc.api import Hub